-When burning wood, the flue damper assembly may be fitted.
 When the damper is set in the open position the chimney draws at full draught, increasing the volume of airflow through the stove and flue.
 Shutting the damper restricts the flow, slowing the rate of burning.
+Close all other air controls and allow the fire to die down before closing the damper.